Some posts may contain affiliate links. See my disclosure for more details.

 5. Find some support

 Remember that lots of people struggle with emotional spending, so you’re not in it alone!
-Talking to trusted friends or family you can really help to hold you accountable to keeping your spending habits safer and making good financial decisions.
+Talking to trusted friends, family or even online therapists such as BetterHelp.com can really help to hold you accountable to keeping your spending habits safer and making good financial decisions.
 Plus, just the act of talking to someone can be cathartic and improve our mood.

 You might also like:

 - How To Stop Living Paycheck to Paycheck >>